Just to set expectations –

 We know meetings are chaos/boring/irrelevant/toxic/disorganized/loooooong.
 Pick an adjective – they all apply.
 What we finally need to do is acknowledge why:

-Productivity is not yet a thing.
+Productivity that gives time back is not yet a thing.

-We don’t think of time control in the way we think of cost control, even though time is a much more finite resource and one that can deliver exceptional ROI.
+So in business, we don’t think of time control in the way we think of cost control, even though time is a much more finite resource and one that can deliver exceptional ROI.

 Our very 1986 business processes that still exist today remain because productivity and organizational agility have yet to catch on as a source of employee engagement and marketplace responsiveness.
 So, we continue to trudge along, bloated and inefficient.
 And championing how important it is that we work hard (…and long).
+If anyone feels they are wasting time, it’s up to them to fix it.
+But that’s a problem, when you are dealing with cultural and widespread infrastructural issues.

 Meeting management is not valued as a leadership discipline….

 How much of your raise or bonus is impacted by your prowess at organizing and chairing meetings?
+Or, by your value-added contributions, consistent with the meeting agenda and desired outcomes?

 OK then, how does this skill get built into your performance appraisals or routine coaching from your managers?